 - Dental implants do not require any work on the neighboring teeth, whereas a dental bridge would.

 - With dental implants, your teeth will not slip, fall out, get food caught in them, or get lost.

 Who Should Not Get Dental Implants?

-Please inform Dr. Reddy or Dr. Pope if you have any of the following conditions, and they will find a better restorative solution.
+Please inform Dr. Vargas or Dr. Pope if you have any of the following conditions, and they will find a better restorative solution for you.